Texas Personal Injury Laws and Liability Rules

 Texas courts are obligated to follow this rule in an injury lawsuit that makes it to trial, and don't be surprised if the other side's insurance adjuster raises the issue of Texas's comparative negligence rule during injury settlement negotiations.

-Some states place limits on the types of compensatory damages an injured person can receive after a successful personal injury trial.
+Some states place limits on the types of damages an injured person can receive after a successful personal injury trial.

-This article offers an overview of laws that could come into play in a personal injury case in Texas.
+Of course, some situations call for more than just information.
 For a full understanding of your best course of action after an injury, learn how to find the right personal injury lawyer for you and your case.

 Make the Most of Your Claim